 The Broader Perspective

-The question 'can we reverse aging' is actually two questions.
+The question 'can aging be reversed' is actually two questions.
 Is it possible in principle?
 Here the answer is more positive than ever: mice rejuvenated by reprogramming, zombie cells eliminated, clocks turned back.
 The biology of aging is not as one-directional as we thought.
 Is it possible for me, today, safely?
 Here the answer is still no, and anyone promising otherwise is selling you something.

-The lesson of the review is not cynical but balanced: the field is real, advancing rapidly, and worthy of cautious excitement.
+The lesson is not cynical but balanced: the field is real, advancing quickly, and worthy of cautious excitement.
 But between a headline about a mouse and an approved treatment for humans, there is a long road, paved with quietly failing trials.
 Scientific patience is not a weakness; it is what will distinguish a real revolution from a bubble.

 And perhaps this is the most important point: while we wait for the science to mature, the best intervention is already in our hands, and it's free.
-Movement, sleep, and real food will measurably rejuvenate you, today, without a pill and without a billion dollars.
+Movement, sleep, and real food rejuvenate you measurably, today, without a pill and without a billion dollars.